BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/error_boundaries.md

   componentDidCatch(error, info) {
     // Display fallback UI
     this.setState({ hasError: true });
-    // You can also log the error to an error reporting service logErrorToMyService(error, info);
+    logErrorToMyService(error, info);
   }

   render() {
     if (this.state.hasError) {
-      // You can render any custom fallback UI return <h1>Something went wrong.</h1>;
+      return <h1>Something went wrong.</h1>;
     }
     return this.props.children;